 Nancy Erickson, M.D.

-The Migraine Research Foundation says that migraine is a neurological disease that affects 39 million people in the U.S. Migraines, which often begin in childhood, adolescence or early adulthood, can progress through four stages: prodrome, aura, attack and post-drome.
+Migraines are a common condition with about 15% of U.S. adults reporting a migraine or severe headache in the previous three months, according to the Centers for Disease Control and Prevention.
+Migraines, which often begin in childhood, adolescence or early adulthood, can progress through four stages: prodrome, aura, attack and post-drome.
 Not everyone who has migraines goes through all stages.

 Learn more about each stage of a migraine: